jmkristian/agwpe-tools/README.md

 ### Windows

-This package provides a Windows program `converse.exe`, which you can use to interact with another station.
+This package provides a Windows program `converse.exe`, which you can use to interact with another station via an AX.25 connection.
-It runs in a command line window.
+The program runs in a command line window.
 You can watch a [demonstration video](https://youtu.be/lRvlnEeBrow/).

 To get started: